se-panfilov/angular-jsvat/README.md

 -------
 [Demo and Examples][2]

 Check the validity of the format of an EU VAT number.
-No dependencies.(except angularjs of course).
+No dependencies(except angularjs of course).

 What is it?
 --------